pradeepiyer/ray-mcp/docs/CONFIGURATION.md

 This guide covers authentication and setup for Ray MCP Server with different environments.

+**Note:** Ray MCP Server uses native Kubernetes and Google Cloud APIs internally.
+The `kubectl` and `gcloud` commands shown in this guide are for initial setup and troubleshooting only.

 ## MCP Client Configuration

 ### Claude Desktop